chrome-dino/patch-compliance/README.md

 # Patch Compliance

 Patch Compliance is a tool that is used to ensure that your networks windows devices are updated to the latest versions.
-The tool will produce a report that shows any missing patches, along with their corresponding devices, so an administrator can quickly identify problem areas and provide fixes.
+The tool will automatically search for the latest released Windows Patches from a wide list of Windows operating systems.
+This will be compared against the patch status of your network and will produce a report that shows any missing patches, along with their corresponding devices, so an administrator can quickly identify problem areas and provide fixes.
 The tool is best used as a scheduled job so that it can retrieve the latest patch data on a regular basis.

 ## Table of Contents